 We recommend ExpressVPN, because it’s fast, doesn’t slow you down, and has a 30-day money-back guarantee.
 ExpressVPN will prevent both ISP spying and Kodi add-on hijacking that can leave you exposed and give others access to your data.
 This means that you can try it risk-free and cancel after the race for a full refund if you don’t want to keep it.

-Reader deal: Use this offer to get three months extra free with ExpressVPN, in case you do decide to keep it for watching future Grand Prix races for the rest of the season and other sporting events not broadcast in your location.
+Reader deal: Use this offer to get 3 months extra free with ExpressVPN, in case you do decide to keep it for watching future Grand Prix races for the rest of the season and other sporting events not broadcast in your location.
 You can still cancel within 30 days and receive a full refund if you don’t want to keep it; there’s no strings attached so you really can try it risk free.

 There are a number of ways to watch the Belgian Grand Prix online, including two good free options which allow you to view the practice, qualification, and race in HD.
 You can stream the race online in HD for free on TenPlay from Network 10.
 You will need an Australian IP address for this to work, although if you have a VPN installed you can just spoof an Australian location and it should work nicely.
 Cable subscribers in Australia can watch the race on Channel 10 or Fox, too.

-If you’re in the UK and have a cable subscription that includes Sky Sports F1, coverage of the Belgium Grand Prix can be found on the Sky Sports website or Sky Go app.
+If you’re in the UK and have a cable subscription that includes Sky Sports F1, coverage of the Brazilian Grand Prix can be found on the Sky Sports website or Sky Go app.
 If you have a cable subscription but are outside of the UK, then check out our tutorial for watching Sky Go abroad using a VPN or smart DNS.
 NOW TV offers a Sky Sports week-long pass and is available on a NOW TV Box, Chromecast, PS4, PS3, Xbox One, Xbox 360, Roku, LG Smart TV, PC or Mac, and selected mobile and tablet devices.

 Viewers in Canada can catch the race on TSN 3 or RDS 2 with a cable subscription.
 Online streaming via TSN 3 or RDS 2 is also possible but you’ll still need a subscription in order to access it.